 Media and Safety Vests

-Since November 2008, when the federal regulation took effect, all workers have been required to wear high visibility safety apparel when in the highway right of way or in a location exposed to traffic or equipment operating within the highway right of way.
+A new federal regulation took effect Nov.
+24, 2008, and requires all workers to wear a reflective vest when in the highway right of way or in a location exposed to traffic or equipment operating within the highway right of way.

-The Federal Highway Administration interprets the regulation and the term “workers” to include members of the news media.
+The Federal Highway Administration has interpreted the regulation and the term “workers” to include members of the news media.